12 Amazing Uses of Epsom salt in the Garden

 6. Use it for Lawns

 Because this salt is much available for plant growth in the soil solution, is highly recommended for lawn and landscape.
 The active mineral in Epsom can make grass looks greener and healthier and tolerance to harsh weather.
 You can apply it by spaying or dilute it with water as drench liquid to increase it nutrients uptake rate.

 Apply 3lbs for every 1,250 square feet with a mixer, or you can dilute in water and apply with a sprayer for a quick result.

 7. Yellow Leaves

-One of the visible symptoms of magnesium deficiency is yellow leaves, in fact this is more common at the lower part of the pant or older leaves.
+One of the visible symptoms of magnesium deficiency is yellow leaves, in fact, this is more common in the lower part of the pant or older leaves.

 8. For Removing Tree Stump

-If you have unwanted tree stumps outside your house or on your garden you can use this salt to remove it.
+If you have unwanted tree stumps outside your house or in your garden you can use this salt to remove it.
 Simply create multiple holes at the top of the particular stump, up to 7 to 11 centimeter apart.
-Pour Epsom salt to every hole you drill and add water.
-Also apply Epsom to expose root part for 3 to 4 weeks until the stump dies out and then remove it.
+Pour Epsom salt into every hole you drill and add water.
+Also, apply Epsom to expose root part for 3 to 4 weeks until the stump dies out and then remove it.

 9. As Weed Killer

-When spraying make sure that solution does not come in contact with your plant or flower to avoid damaging your plant.
+When spraying makes sure that solution does not come in contact with your plant or flower to avoid damaging your plant.